Aleksandr Goldenweiser

-Goldenweiser was born in Kishinev, Bessarabia, Russia.
+Life

+Aleksandr Borisovich Goldenweiser was born on 10 March 1875 Kishinev (now Chişinău), the capital of Bessarabia Governorate in the Russian Empire.
 In 1889, he was admitted to the Moscow Conservatory in the class of Alexander Siloti (also Ziloti).
-He graduated from the Moscow Conservatory in 1895 in the piano class of Pavel Pabst (previously with A.I.Siloti), winning the Gold Medal for Piano, in 1897 – in the composition class of Mikhail Ippolitov-Ivanov.
+He graduated from the Moscow Conservatory in 1895 in the piano class of Pavel Pabst (previously with A.I.Siloti), winning the Gold Medal for Piano in 1897 – in the composition class of Mikhail Ippolitov-Ivanov.
 He also studied composition with Anton Arensky and counterpoint with Sergei Taneyev (1892–1893).

 He joined the faculty of the Conservatory shortly afterward, where he worked as the dean, and during his tenure there, his pupils included Grigory Ginzburg, Lazar Berman, Samuil Feinberg, Rosa Tamarkina, Dmitry Kabalevsky, Galina Eguiazarova, Nikolai Kapustin, Alexander Braginsky, Sulamita Aronovsky, Tatiana Nikolayeva, Dmitry Paperno, Nodar Gabunia, Oxana Yablonskaya, Nelly Akopian-Tamarina, Dmitri Bashkirov, Dmitry Blagoy, and many others.

 Rachmaninoff's Second Suite, Op.
 17, was dedicated to him as well as Medtner's Lyric Fragments, Op.
 23.

 He was a close friend of Leo Tolstoy.
 He published memories of his relationship with Tolstoy in his book Vblizi Tolstogo.

 He made a number of renowned recordings as a pianist, including four recordings on piano roll for the Welte-Mignon reproducing piano in 1910.
-He died in 1961, in Moscow Oblast.
+He died on 26 November 1961, in Moscow Oblast.

+In 1955, Goldenweiser arranged that his possessions, including his archive, pianos, apartment and all its contents, would become the property of the Soviet Union upon his death.
+The adjoining apartment was acquired in 1959 in order to create a museum, the Goldenweiser Memorial Flat Museum, open to the public while Goldenweiser and his wife were still living there.

+Goldenweiser died in Moscow on 26 November 1961.